mrskyeA/crazyfrog/main.md

 ---
 # TODO
-add reinhard raith and wolfgang boss biography add henning raith and check if their is any more main musicians and ppl to make biographies on finish album and add all the dates reread and shit add pictures to biography and jamba--done
+add reinhard raith and wolfgang boss biography--done finish album and add all the dates reread and shit add pictures to biography and jamba--done